-To help you prepare for the SAT, you can explore preparation guides created by College Board, take advantage of the study classes and videos offered by Khan Academy, or seek the help of a professional tutor.
-Students that use them increase their scores by over 100 points on average.
+To help you prepare for the digital SAT, you can explore preparation guides created by the College Board, take advantage of the study classes and videos offered by Khan Academy, or seek the help of a professional tutor.
+Students who use them increase their scores by over 100 points on average.

-Have more questions about the SAT sections?
-Take a look at our answers to these frequently asked questions.
+Now you have a comprehensive understanding of the digital SAT components, take a look at our answers to these frequently asked questions.

 If you’re dealing with schedule issues and balancing your SAT and final exam study time, the best advice is to start early.
 Though most students take the SATs in their junior year, you can schedule your test date at any time.

-Not including the breaks between sections, the SAT should take somewhere over the range of three hours, not including breaks.
-The optional essay adds an extra hour to the total time.
-If you finish early, take the time to go back and rework some of the more difficult questions that you were more unsure about.
+Not including the breaks between sections, the SAT should take around three hours, not including breaks.
+If you finish early, take the time to go back and rework some of the more difficult questions that you were unsure about.

-Usually the exam instructor will write down start and stop time based off of a clock in the exam room.
-Instructors will not typically move on until the time has ran out or all students are finished and ready to move on.
+Usually, the exam instructor will write down the start and stop time-based on a clock in the exam room.
+Instructors will not typically move on until the time has run out or all students are finished and ready to move on.
 Testing usually starts around 9 am.